 Developing a holistic conflict case scenario to provide a platform for assessments across the Conflict Management and Resolution program

 The Conflict Management and Resolution program will develop a holistic and authentic conflict scenario to be used for teaching and assessment in the core subjects of the Master of Conflict Management and Resolution.
 Various engaging online resources will be developed for students to gather information about the scenario and its parties, such as interviews with (virtual) conflict parties, online newspaper articles, reports, etc. The project will improve the learning experience of students since it will be engaging, through the innovative use of technology; and authentic, by integrating real world issues, as well as replicating authentic ways of gathering information about the scenario.

 Ms Jo Mensinga and Dr Ann Carrington

 Engaging technology to support, facilitate and develop social work students’ interpersonal skills

 Demonstrating proficient interpersonal skills is one of eight components of practice necessary to become a qualified Social Worker (AASW, 2013).
 These skills are developed in WS2510 (BSW) and WS5516 (MSW(PQ)).
-Although face-to-face contact has been the preferred mode for developing students’ competence, blended learning approaches are proving successful (Goldingay & Land, 2014, Maple, Jarrott & Kuyini, 2013).
+Although face-to-face contact has been the preferred mode for developing students’ competence, blended learning approaches are proving successful (Goldingay and Land, 2014, Maple, Jarrott and Kuyini, 2013).
 This project seeks to integrate innovative and well-designed technological tools into the LearnJCU site to facilitate the authentic development and assessment of students’ interpersonal skills.
 It is anticipated that students who choose to study off campus will achieve the same level of proficiency as those on campus.

 Ms Mandy Shircore, Dr Nichola Corbett-Jarvis and Mr Malcolm Barrett